WeebzSlayer/weebzslayer_armyknife/README.md

 ## 📠 Author's Note

 > "One last thing.
 I made this UI on purpose to mock the ego of some "devs" in the modding community.
-You're taking yourself too seriously you need to chill lol.
+I won't talk about the people ripping off others code and selling it afterwards...
+Anyway if you are of these big melon head nerds that are taking yourself too seriously you need to chill lol.
 You're not helping us reverse entropy lol!
 To laugh at oneself is to embrace humility.
-The next project is the Logg/load_ing_Screens_Studio and I already have an idea for the UI.😂"
+The next project is the Logg/load_ingScreens_Studio and I already have an idea for the UI.😂"

 ### 🔓 License
 **Free and Open Source.** 🏴‍☠️ 🇫🇷